Liutciia/Product-recommendation-final-project/README.eng.md

 ## 🌟 Introduction

-Welcome to the Product Recommendation project!
+Welcome to the Product Recommendation Predictor!
 This project aims to build a recommendation engine using the K-Nearest Neighbors (KNN) algorithm to suggest products to users based on their preferences and historical data.

 ## 📊 Dataset